nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. MustDoList closes the task list <br>
 Use case ends.

+#### Use case 13: Recur a task

+**MSS**

+1. User requests to list task
+2. MustDoList shows a list of tasks
+3. User requests to recur a specific task in the list by the task's index
+4. MustDoList recurs the task with a specific numbers of days <br>
+Use case ends

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The edit task request has invalid format

+> 3a1.
+MustDoList shows an error message <br>
+  Use case resumes at step 3

+3b.
+The given index is invalid

+> 3b1.
+MustDoList shows an error message <br>
+  Use case resumes at step 3

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.